 1994Overwhelmed by demands for quality catering services, Rocklands staff increases to 20 people.

 1995Rocklands at Carpool opens its doors in Ballston, Virginia.
 Now barbeque lovers can enjoy a game of billiards and a mug of beer with their favorite food.
-Rocklands staff expands to 45 people and the company servers over 66,000 pounds of pork.
+Rocklands staff expands to 45 people and the company serves over 66,000 pounds of pork.

 1997Determined to bring a taste of Rocklands to the nation, John bottles Rocklands Original Barbeque Sauce and begins nationwide distribution.